jorgego11/fabric-to-IBP-migration/upgradeOrderer/README.md

 Most probably the production network is running on Docker Compose or a Kubernetes cluster.
 Depending on the actual networking configuration, significant changes may be needed to allow consenters to connect with each other and peers to connect to each individual consenter.

 In summary, the migration process is simple enough by using the tools provided in this repo.
-The real complexity comes from these other areas mentioned here: TLS conversion, new identities creation, manual updates to the pod/container definition and Docker Compose/Kubernetes networking reconfiguration.
-Hence, you may want to execute this work on a staging environment first with an end to end planning for the different tasks, before attempting in production.
+The real complexity comes from these other areas mentioned here: ``TLS conversion, new identities creation, manual updates to the pod/container definition and Docker Compose/Kubernetes networking reconfiguration``.
+Hence, you may want to execute this work on a **staging environment** first with an end to end planning for the different tasks, before attempting in **production**.